 Scholarships Are Available!

-Scholarship funds are available to reduce the tuition rate from $204* per credit hour to $64 per credit hour for our home-schooled students!
+Scholarship funds are available to reduce the tuition rate to only $64 per credit hour for our home schooled students.
 Once registered, the scholarship will be applied to your account.
 Students do not need to apply separately for the scholarship funds.

 Funding is limited, so we encourage you to register soon!